theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

     :depth: 3

 This module provides a Service that will read and process the data coming from your Feedback Hall Sensor.
-A client that needs this data could retrieve it from the service through a common interface.
+Up to 5 clients could retrieve data from the Service through interfaces.

+When running the Hall Service, the **Reference Frequency** of the tile where the Service is allocated will be automatically changed to **250MHz**.

+The Hall Service should always run over an **IFM tile** so it can access the ports to your SOMANET IFM device.

 .. image:: images/core-diagram-hall-interface.png
    :width: 50%